ViewSonic VX2458-C-MHD 24″ Curved Gaming Monitor Review — Wallet-friendly curved gaming monitor!

 |Measured brightness||193 cd/m²|

 After calibrating the monitor, we see some pretty impressive figures.
 The maximum Delta E got below 2.67, which is very acceptable.
 The brightness is on the dim side now though, at only 193 cd/m² to accommodate the 6500K white balance.
+You can download the profile created here.

 First off, let’s start with how easy it is to setup.
 The ViewSonic VX2458-C-MHD literally has almost every input that is supported by modern GPUs.
 You get DVI-D, HDMI 1.4 and DisplayPort 1.2, all supporting the full 48 ~ 144 Hz refresh rate.
 You would want to use the DP input if you are using a NVIDIA graphics card though, as NVIDIA only supports G-SYNC Compatible over DP.
 It’s worth noting that the ViewSonic VX2458-C-MHD isn’t in NVIDIA’s validated list of G-SYNC Compatible monitors though, but I have confirmed that you can use G-SYNC Compatible on this monitor.